 For example, an SSS3 student who had already won a scholarship to further study abroad would want to pass his or her Senior School Certificate Examinations (SSCE) and would study harder than an individual with a casual interest in reading just to attempt the examination before getting married.

 Concerning learning, there are two classes of motivation – intrinsic motivation and extrinsic motivation.
 The following techniques should be applied to classroom teaching.

 The learning materials should be meaningful and related to the goals of students.
 It is shown that motivation can be used to predict students’ behavior and thereby increase their learning.

 The classroom teacher should therefore motivate the students by making sure that the contents of learning materials are meaningful to the students and appeal to them.

 This can be done if the teacher can make the students realize what the lesson will help them achieve in life.

-For example, a teacher must remind his students of the benefits that they can derive in the course, or tell them about the world of work, such as teaching, the mass media, public relations industry, engineering, construction companies, banks, oil and gas company, Telecommunication Company, publishing company, etc.
+For example, a teacher must remind his students of the benefits that they can derive from the course, or tell them about the world of work, such as teaching, the mass media, the public relations industry, engineering, construction companies, banks, oil and gas company, Telecommunication Company, publishing company, etc.

 Provide students with specific tasks.

 The teacher should students with specific tasks.
 This may be in the form of project work, reading assignments, practicals, demonstrations, etc. They are expected to provide solutions to specific problems.
 For example, a teacher can deliberately give students a difficult topic in his or her subject area as a group assignment or project which will make them find solutions to it themselves.
 The action will prevent students from laziness.